 Put on your website

-So far you have one keypair.
-But GPG supports subkeys: separate keys that hang under your master key.
+GPG supports subkeys: separate keys that hang underneath your master key.

-• If a subkey leaks, you only revoke that subkey
+• If a subkey leaks, you revoke just that subkey and carry on

 Subkey structure